 Real Pumpkins as Vases

 Since pumpkins are so bulky, the best way to decorate with one as a vase is to create a busy, lush fall flower arrangement.
 Be sure to include some greenery and maybe even twigs and golden leaves.
 You can do this with any size pumpkin, as long as you trim the stems to the appropriate length.
 Simply empty the pumpkin of all of its insides – saving the seeds to roast – and coat the inside flesh with petroleum jelly to keep it from molding.
 While you can fill the pumpkin itself with water, you can also use flower foam or dirt to keep the flowers in place and also extend their lives.
 If you have a plastic container that’s a similar size of the pumpkin, place that inside the pumpkin to keep water in without having to get the pumpkin wet.
-Just make sure your bouquet is large enough to cover the container!
+Just make sure your fall pumpkin centerpiece is large enough to cover the container!

 Plastic Pumpkin as Vases